oalfonso-o/mkdocs/docs/posts/mailserver.md

 Our goal to be trustful is to have all these three with the "PASS" flag.
 Let's understand each one.

-### SPF: Sender Policy Framework
+### SPF

+[SPF](https://es.wikipedia.org/wiki/Sender_Policy_Framework) stands for Sender Policy Framework.
 An SPF record is a DNS record of type TXT which declares the address of the real mail server.
 This record is used to detect when a third party is trying to impersonate your address from another IP.

 For more detail, let's see the description from Wikipedia: